-Henri hurls rain as storm settles atop swamped Northeast
+Henri’s lazy remnants hinder cleanup, threaten inland floods

-The National Hurricane Center said Henri is expected to slow down further and likely stall near the Connecticut-New York state line, before moving back east through New England and eventually pushing out to the Atlantic Ocean.
+In Jamesburg, television video footage showed flooded downtown streets and cars almost submerged.
+In Newark, Public Safety Director Brian O’Hara said police and firefighters rescued 86 people in 11 incidents related to the storm.

-Henri could produce 3 to 6 inches (8 to 15 centimeters) of rainfall over portions of Long Island, New England, southeast New York, New Jersey, and northeast Pennsylvania through Monday, the agency projects.
-Parts of northern New Jersey into southern New York could see up to a foot of rain, leading to considerable flash flooding, it said.
+Torrential downpours and new flooding were possible Monday in New England, and there was a chance of tornadoes, according to the National Weather Service.

-New England officials fretted that just a few more inches of precipitation would be a back breaker following a summer of record rainfall.
+New England officials fretted that just a few more inches of precipitation would be a back-breaker following a summer of record rainfall.

 “The ground is so saturated that it can flood with just another inch of rain,” Connecticut Gov. Ned Lamont warned late Sunday.